The Gradle Build Runner runs Gradle projects.

 Selecting the Print stacktrace check box is equivalent to adding the

 JDK home path

 The option is available when <Custom> is selected above.
 Use this field to specify the path to your custom JDK used to run the build.
-If the field is left blank, the path to JDK Home is read either from the JAVA_HOME environment variable on agent the computer, or from the env.JAVA_HOME property specified in the build agent configuration file (buildAgent.properties).
-If these values are not specified, TeamCity uses the Java home of the build agent process itself.
+If the field is left blank, the path to JDK Home is read either from the JAVA_HOME environment variable on agent the computer, or from env.JAVA_HOME property specified in the build agent configuration file (buildAgent.properties).
+If these both values are not specified, TeamCity uses Java home of the build agent process itself.